Theresa Thomas

 Deputy Director

 Jackie re-located to the Lexington area from central Indiana with the intention to stay for less than five years.
 Nearly three decades later, the Bluegrass region is still considered “home”.
-Jackie’s approach to helping others is based on understanding the needs and backgrounds of the people she meets and developing those interactions strong working relationships.
+Jackie’s approach to helping others is based on understanding the needs and backgrounds of the people she meets and developing those interactions into strong working relationships.
 She comes to Bluegrass Council of the Blind with an extensive background in community service, leadership, and technical writing, and is eager to apply those skills to her position to expand grant and donor resources for the programs at BCB.
 Jackie holds an MS in Management and Leadership, and a BA in Liberal Arts.
 She is pursuing a certificate in fundraising and planned giving as the foundation toward a CFRE certification.
 When not in the office, Jackie enjoys spending time with her family, her cats, and traveling to new places-especially hiking in Montana.

 David White